Thursday, 6 March 2025

 2024 September and early October

-Sewing Camisole in blue floral poly jersey.
+Sewing Camisole in blue floral Monet-esque poly jersey.
 The pattern is a distant descendant of a SoZo download, now cropped to waistband height, raised at front for extra coverage, and slightly ruched back and front at sideseam for fit.
 Stayed nicely in place during a full day test wear.
 I added 1/4" length at cb to flat pattern, but can claim my version as a T&T now.

 Fitting.
 Played with draping with paper tablecloth, but got nowhere better than the Betty.
 Cut another Betty from an old pillowcase and some scraps.
 Various quarter inch tweaks, notably at yoke and lower shoulder blade height.
 Have adjusted the flat pattern, and worn this round the flat and as a pj top.
 Think this is my minimum ease woven top, now.
 Very comfy.
 There'll be another Betty from decent material in the spring.